UTI Full Form-Unit Trust of India

 Historical Background of UTI

-The Unit Trust of India was founded under the guidance of the Reserve Bank of India (RBI) to encourage investment culture among Indian citizens.
-The initial objective was to provide stability to the financial market and enable small investors to participate in wealth creation.
+The Unit Trust of India was founded under the guidance of the Reserve Bank of India (RBI) to encourage an investment culture among Indian citizens.
+Its initial objective was to provide stability to the financial market and enable small investors to participate in wealth creation.

 Key milestones in UTI’s history:

-2002: UTI was split into two separate entities – UTI Mutual Fund (regulated by SEBI) and UTI Asset Management Company (AMC).
+- 2002: UTI was split into two entities – UTI Mutual Fund (regulated by SEBI) and UTI Asset Management Company (AMC).

 Structure and Functioning of UTI